-There are many more types of CNC machine than just these three most common types including CNC presses of various kinds, Plasma Tables, EDM machines, water jet cutters, and so on.
+There are many more types of CNC machine than just these three most common types including CNC presses of various kinds for fabrication, Plasma Tables, EDM machines, water jet cutters, and so on.

 New CNC technologies are appearing all the time.
 Who knows what the future will bring?